Friday, May 31, 2019

 The takeaway for Violanta and Die Tote Stadt composer Erich Korngold, who was born May 29, 1897, is that the United States premieres for both operas took place at the Metropolitan Opera.

 Czech soprano Maria Jeritza made her Metropolitan Opera debut Nov.
 19, 1921, in the United States premiere of Erich Korngold’s Die tote Stadt; Maria Jeritza as Die tote Stadt’s Marietta/Marie with American operatic tenor Orville Harrold (Nov.
 17, 1877-Oct.
-23, 1933) as Paul; White Studio, Manhattan, New York; Bain News Service; George Grantham Bain Collection, Library of Congress Prints and Photographs Division: Public Domain, via Library of Congress
+23, 1933) as Paul; White Studio, Manhattan, New York; Bain News Service; George Grantham Bain Collection, Library of Congress Prints and Photographs Division: No known restrictions on publication, via Library of Congress

 Acknowledgment